To All the Boys: Always and Forever

-To All the Boys: Always and Forever is a 2021 American teen romantic comedy film directed by Michael Fimognari and starring Lana Condor and Noah Centineo.
+To All the Boys: Always and Forever is a 2021 American teen romantic comedy film directed by Michael Fimognari and written by Katie Lovejoy.
+The film stars Lana Condor and Noah Centineo.
 The film is based on Jenny Han's 2017 novel Always and Forever, Lara Jean and is a sequel to To All the Boys: P.S.
 I Still Love You (2020), and the third and final installment in the To All the Boys film series.
+A spin-off series titled XO, Kitty was released on May 18, 2023.

 It was released on February 12, 2021, by Netflix.
+Like its predecessors, it was met with positive reviews.

 Plot

-Lara Jean Covey, accompanied by her sisters, Kitty and Margot; her father, Dan; and her neighbor Trina Rothschild, visits Seoul for spring break.
-She reconnects with the memory of her mother by searching for a lock her mother had left on a bridge to memorialize her love for Dan, and finally manages to read her accompanying message, which says "for the rest of my life."
-Returning home, she mentions to her boyfriend, Peter Kavinsky, that the two of them never had a meet-cute, meeting Peter's disbelief because he remembers their first meeting quite well.
-She nervously waits for the result of her Stanford University application so she can attend college with Peter.
-As Dan's relationship with Trina becomes more serious and the family begins to plan their upcoming wedding, Lara Jean is accepted to her safety schools, the University of California, Berkeley and New York University, but disappointed when she is rejected from Stanford.
+Lara Jean Song-Covey, accompanied by her sisters, Kitty and Margot; her father, Dan; and her neighbor and father's girlfriend Trina Rothschild, visits Seoul for spring break.
+She reconnects with the memory of her mother by searching for a lock her mother had left on a bridge to memorialize her love for Dan.
+They finally manage to read her accompanying message, which says "for the rest of my life."

+Returning home, Lara Jean mentions to her boyfriend, Peter Kavinsky, that the two of them never had a meet-cute, to Peter's surprise, as he remembers their first meeting quite well.
+They do not have a song either, so he starts brainstorming songs.
+Lara Jean nervously waits for the result of her Stanford University application so she can attend college with Peter.
+She has also applied to the University of California, Berkeley and NYU.